Beverly Malone

 Send a request for a speaking engagement

-As a reviewer, she contributed to the groundbreaking IOM report, "The Future of Nursing: Leading Change, Advancing Health," and served on the Minority Health Federal Advisory Committee.
-Dr. Malone has been awarded more than 20 honorary doctorates.
-Presently, Dr. Malone serves as vice chair at the Institute for Healthcare Improvement (IHI) Board of Directors, co-leads the National Academy of Medicine (NAM) Health Professional Education and Communication Working Group, and serves on NAM’s Steering Committee.
-She is also a member of ecoAmerica’s Leadership Circle Executive Committee.
+As a reviewer, she contributed to the groundbreaking Institute of Medicine (IOM) report, "The Future of Nursing: Leading Change, Advancing Health," and served on the Minority Health Federal Advisory Committee, a federal panel established to advise the U.S. Secretary of Health and Human Services.
+Presently, Dr. Malone serves as Vice Chair at the Institute for Healthcare Improvement (IHI) Board of Directors, co-leads the National Academy of Medicine (NAM) Health Professional Education and Communication Working Group, and serves on NAM’s Steering Committee.
+She is a member of ecoAmerica’s Leadership Circle Executive Committee.

-Modern Healthcare, a leading publication in the health care field, has honored Dr. Malone as one of the nation’s leading health care executives by naming her to the 2023 list of the Top 50 Most Influential Clinical Executives in Healthcare.
-The American Nurses Credentialing Center (ANCC) presented Dr. Malone with the prestigious 2023 HRH Princess Muna Al Hussein Award for her commitment to advancing the nursing profession and excellence in nursing professional practice across international borders.
-In 2023, Dr. Malone was listed in Modern Healthcare’s 100 Most Influential People in Health Care for the fourth consecutive year (2020, 2021, 2022, 2023).
-That same year, she was honored by the American Nurses Association with the prestigious President's Award and was selected for the M. Louise Fitzpatrick Award for Transformative Leadership by Villanova University.
-Dr. Malone was also featured as one of 25 Outstanding Women during Women’s History Month by Diverse: Issues in Higher Education.
+The year prior, Modern Healthcare honored Dr. Malone as one of the nation’s leading health care executives, naming her to its 2023 list of the 50 Most Influential Clinical Executives in health care.
+In 2023, the American Nurses Credentialing Center presented Dr. Malone with the prestigious HRH Princess Muna Al Hussein Award for her international leadership in advancing nursing excellence.
+That same year, she received the ANA President's Award and Villanova University selected her for the M. Louise Fitzpatrick Award for Transformative Leadership.
+Dr. Malone was featured as one of 25 Outstanding Women for Women’s History Month by Diverse: Issues in Higher Education (2023).

-Modern Healthcare also has honored her with a Top 25 Women Leaders' Luminary Award in 2021 and named her to the inaugural list of five Minority Healthcare Luminaries.
-She was previously honored on their list of Top 25 Women in Healthcare.
-The International Society of Psychiatric-Mental Health Nurses (ISPN) honored her with the Living Legend Award.
+Modern Healthcare presented her with a Top 25 Women Leaders’ Luminary Award in 2021 and named her to its inaugural list of five Minority Healthcare Luminaries.
+Additionally, the International Society of Psychiatric Mental Health Nurses honored her with its Living Legends Award.